AN-Lewis/23andme/README.md

    directory.
 5. Repeat steps 1-4 until you have at least 10 cases and 10 controls.
 The more the better.
-6. Execute ./23andme-linkage.py.
-The program will ask you if you yourself are a case or a control.
+6. Execute ./proband-linkage.py.
+The program will ask you if you, the proband, are a case or a control.

 The program will output a tab-separated spreadsheet.
 If you are a case, the output should contain segments that members of the case group share with you